emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 EMQX supports bridging data into [RocketMQ](https://rocketmq.apache.org/), so you can forward MQTT messages and client events to RocketMQ.
 For example, you can use RocketMQ to collect sensor data from devices, log data, etc.

-This page provides a comprehensive introduction to the data integration between EMQX and RocketMQ with practical instructions on creating a rule and data bridge.
+This page provides a detailed overview of the data integration between EMQX and RocketMQ with practical instructions on creating and validating the data integration.

 ## How It Works